 - U.S. District Court, Northern District of Ohio

-Awards & Recognitions2009-2012 - Selected for inclusion in Ohio Super Lawyers magazine, as a member of its Rising Stars list.
+Awards & Recognitions2009-2012 - Selected to Ohio Super Lawyers Rising Stars list.
 Areas of practice: Employment & Labor; Schools & Education.

 Articles by Susan Keating AndersonMay 31, 2012 - "Breastfeeding at Work: Just What is an Employer's Obligation Under the Law?," TLNT.com